OngoingBLDC driver v6

 The current sensing accuracy should be improved as the DRV8353 should not have offset calibration issues seen in the DRV8323 (TBC).
 Additionally, the current sensing circuit PCB layout has been redesigned for higher accuracy, and the thicker PCB leads to better thermal coupling, for more accurate temperature compensation of RDSon.
 The current sensing and gate drive performance at low input voltages has also been improved as the MOSFET gate voltage is regulated more accurately.

-The idle power comsumption has also been significantly reduced by a new highly efficient power supply architecture providing 10V to the gate driver and 1.8V to the microcontroller.
+The idle power consumption has also been significantly reduced by a new highly efficient power supply architecture providing 10V to the gate driver and 1.8V to the microcontroller.
 The full load efficiency is also slightly increased due to the thicker PCB having lower resistance, new MOSFETs, and better thermals leading to MOSFETs running cooler and more efficiently.

 A new high current software switchable voltage output is available on the I2C and sensor ports, which can output either 3.3V 1A or 5V 1A.
 This lets you provide power to much larger devices such as a Raspberry Pi without using an external regulator, improving convenience and saving more space in many applications.
 The 3.3V option is still available for powering microcontrollers such as ESP32, leading to more flexibility in use case.
 The outputs also feature reverse current blocking, which allows multiple outputs to be put in parallel safely, and is less likely than the previous version to suffer permanent damage in case of over load.